EENI Global Business School.

 The objectives of the Professional Doctorate in International Business (DIB) specialization in European Business (3 years, 180 ECTS) taught by EENI Global Business School are to train the doctoral student to be able to research on topics related to the European Business:

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Thus, the Doctoral Student can apply creative solutions and take the appropriated business decisions related to the European Markets.

-1. Intra-European Trade;
+1. Intra-European Trade

-2. European Economy;
+2. European Economy

-3. Regional Integration Processes in Europe;
+3. Regional Integration Processes in Europe

 4. European Union

-1. United Kingdom (BREXIT).
+1. United Kingdom (BREXIT)

-5. European Free Trade Association (EFTA);
+5. European Free Trade Association (EFTA)

-6. European Economic Area;
+6. European Economic Area

-7. Central European Free Trade Agreement (CEFTA);
+7. Central European Free Trade Agreement (CEFTA)

-8. Transport and Logistics in Europe;
+8. Transport and Logistics in Europe

-9. Russia and the Orthodox Economic Area;
+9. Russia and the Orthodox Economic Area

-10. Interconnections between the European Markets...
+10. Interconnections between the European Markets..

-Info EENI Enroll / Request for Information
+Info EENI Enrol / Request for Information

-E-learning Course Master Doctorate, Asian Student, International Business
+E-learning Course Master, International Business

-1. Tuition fees: EUR 3,000
+1. Tuition Fees: EUR 3,000

-1. Financing.
+1. Financing

 2. Duration: maximum of

-three calendar years Maximum of three calendar years since the formalization of the Enrolment up to the thesis deposit.
+three calendar years Maximum of three calendar years since the formalization of the Enrollment up to the thesis deposit.
 If, after the three calendar years period the Doctoral Student has not deposited thesis, the Doctorate Programme Direction may authorise an extension of up to two years.

-3. Credits: 180 ECTS;
+3. Credits: 180 ECTS

-4. Open Online Enrolment;
+4. Open Online Enrollment

-5. Download the Admission Form;
+5. Download the Admission Form

-6. Download the syllabus of the Doctorate (PDF).
+6. Download the syllabus of the Doctorate (PDF)

 Intended for graduates and professionals who wish to continue their professional career in the field of international business with an emphasis in Europe.